 - Side-effects - eg, breakthrough bleeding, breast tenderness, mood swings.

-- Increased risk of myocardial infarction (MI); increased risk is most pronounced in women with risk factors - eg, smoking, hypertension, diabetes.
+- Increased risk of myocardial infarction; increased risk is most pronounced in women with risk factors - eg, smoking, hypertension, diabetes.

 - Slightly increased risk of breast cancer; as the incidence of breast cancer under age 40 years is low, absolute risk in young women is small.

-- Increased risk of cervical cancer; but this may be related to other factors - eg, the number of sexual partners, non-barrier use during intercourse, human papillomavirus (HPV) exposure.
+- Possible small increased risk of cervical cancer; however, this may be related to other factors - eg, the number of sexual partners, non-barrier use during intercourse, human papillomavirus (HPV) exposure.

 Progestogen-only contraceptive pill

-- Ovulation is inhibited in about 60% of cycles (although it does not occur in 100% of cycles normally).
-With desogestrel, ovulation is inhibited in 97% of cycles.
+- Ovulation is inhibited to varying degrees.
+It is inhibited in about 60% of cycles for levonorgestrel-containing pills (although it does not occur in 100% of cycles normally) and in 97% of cycles with desogestrel.

 - Transport of the ovum is delayed.